-- 84% of all people 65 and older get Social Security. - Over 3 in 5 (61%) beneficiaries of Social Security get half or more of their income from Social Security.\ - About 1 in 3 (33%) beneficiaries of Social Security get almost all (90% or more) of their income from Social Security.\
+- Nearly nine out of ten individuals age 65 and older receive Social Security. - Among elderly beneficiaries, 48% of married couples and 69% of unmarried individuals receive half or more of their income from Social Security. - Among elderly beneficiaries, 21% of married couples and 44% of unmarried individuals receive almost all (90% or more) of their income from Social Security.